Rashad Ross

-Rashad Ahmad Ross (born February 2, 1990) is an American football wide receiver who is currently a free agent.
-He played college football at Arizona State University, and was signed as an undrafted free agent by the Tennessee Titans following the 2013 NFL Draft.
+Rashad Ahmad Ross (born February 2, 1990) is an American former professional football wide receiver.
+He played college football for the Arizona State Sun Devils and was signed as an undrafted free agent by the Tennessee Titans following the 2013 NFL draft.

-Early years
+Early life

 Ross attended and played high school football at Vallejo High School.

 College career

 Ross played college football for Butte College in 2010, and later transferred to Arizona State University to play for the Sun Devils from 2011 to 2012 under head coaches Dennis Erickson and Todd Graham.
 In the 2011 season, he handled kick return duties and had 18 receptions for 254 receiving yards and one receiving touchdown.
 The one touchdown was part of a five-reception, 108-yard performance in a 47–38 loss to California.
 In the 2012 season, his role in the offense expanded and he had 37 receptions for 610 receiving yards and six receiving touchdowns to go along with 100-yard kickoff return touchdown in a 51–17 victory over Colorado.
 Two of his memorable games in 2012 were a 79-yard, two-touchdown performance in a 46–7 victory over Washington State and a 139-yard, three-touchdown performance in a 62–28 victory over Navy in the 2012 Fight Hunger Bowl.